 Winners Announced: Writers and Illustrators of the Future Contests

-India now added to the list of countries with Writers and Illustrators of the Future Contest winners.
+India now added to the list of countries with Writers and Illustrators of the Future Contest winners as 2nd quarter winners are announced.

-The Contests continue to grow each year with submissions sent in from over 175 countries.”LOS ANGELES, CALIFORNIA, USA, July 30, 2020 /EINPresswire.com/ -- The L. Ron Hubbard Writers and Illustrators of the Future Contests are pleased to announce the second quarter winners.
+The Contests continue to grow each year with submissions sent in from over 175 countries.”LOS ANGELES, CA, UNITED STATES, August 4, 2020 /EINPresswire.com/ -- The L. Ron Hubbard Writers and Illustrators of the Future Contests are pleased to announce the second quarter winners.

 — Joni Labaqui, Writers of the Future Contest Director